 Laparoscopic radiofrequency ablation is also known as the Acessa procedure or Lap-RFA.
 Because there's no cutting of uterine tissue, doctors consider Lap-RFA a less invasive treatment than surgeries such as a hysterectomy and a myomectomy.
 Most people who have the procedure get back to regular activities after 5 to 7 days of recovery.

 The transcervical — or through the cervix — approach to radiofrequency ablation (Sonata) also uses ultrasound guidance to locate fibroids.

 Laparoscopic or robotic myomectomy.
 In a myomectomy, your surgeon removes the fibroids, leaving the uterus in place.

 If the fibroids are few in number, you and your doctor may opt for a laparoscopic or robotic procedure, which uses slender instruments inserted through small incisions in your abdomen to remove the fibroids from your uterus.

 Sometimes, a robotic system is used for the laparoscopic procedure.
 Your doctor views your abdominal area on a monitor using a small camera attached to one of the instruments.
 Robotic myomectomy gives your surgeon a magnified, 3D view of your uterus, offering more precision, flexibility and dexterity than is possible using some other techniques.

 - Hysteroscopic myomectomy.
 This procedure may be an option if the fibroids are contained inside the uterus (submucosal).
 Your surgeon accesses and removes fibroids using instruments inserted through your vagina and cervix into your uterus.

 With any procedure that doesn't remove the uterus, there's a risk that new fibroids could grow and cause symptoms.

 Traditional surgical procedures

 Many women who are told that hysterectomy is their only option can have an abdominal myomectomy instead.
 However, scarring after surgery can lower the chances of being able to get pregnant in the future, though.

 Hysterectomy.
-This surgery — the removal of the uterus — remains the only proven permanent solution for uterine fibroids.
-But hysterectomy is major surgery.
+This surgery removes the uterus.
+It remains the only proven permanent solution for uterine fibroids.

 Hysterectomy ends your ability to bear children.
 If you also elect to have your ovaries removed, the surgery brings on menopause and the question of whether you'll take hormone replacement therapy, which is medicine that can ease menopause side effects such as hot flashes.
 Most people with uterine fibroids may be able to choose to keep their ovaries.

 Morcellation during fibroid removal